withspectrum/danger-plugin-labels/README.md

 **Labels**

-Please check any labels you want to apply to this PR below. (this text will not show up in the PR)
+Please check any labels you want to apply to this PR. (this text will not show up in the PR)

 - [ ] WIP
 - [ ] Ready for Review